gabrielysx/balatro--milky-way/README.md

-# balatro-function-improvement-mod
+# balatro-milky-way

 This is a WIP mod for game Balatro.
+The content will mainly focusing on improvement about planet cards.
 There will be further update coming up later.